SvenDuve/RL_Project_Env/README.md

   JULIA_IMAGE_THREADS = 1
 ```

 You just have created an encapsulated virtual environment for this project.
-Once this is not required anymore it can be conventiently deleted.
+Once this is not required anymore it can be conveniently deleted.

 ## Gymnasium